Victopia/php-node/README.md

 What it exactly does, as a cascading logic:

 1. Table level virtualization
-    1. If a table exists with the name specified in NODE_FIELD_COLLECTION (defaults to '@collection'), use it.
+    1. If a table exists with the name specified in Node::FIELD_COLLECTION (defaults to '@collection'), use it.
-    2. Otherwise fallback to NODE_COLLECTION, which defaults to 'Nodes'.
+    2. Otherwise fallback to Node::BASE_COLLECTION, which defaults to 'Nodes'.
 2. Column level virtualization
     1. If a column of the same name as that PHP array key exists, use it.
-    2. If there is other fields left, json encode them and put the result string into the column with the name as NODE_FIELD_VIRTUAL, which defaults to '@contents'.
+    2. If there is other fields left, json encode them and put the result string into the column with the name as Node::FIELD_VIRTUAL, which defaults to '@contents'.
-    3. If column NODE_FIELD_VIRTUAL does not exists, those virtual fields are dropped silently.
+    3. If column Node::FIELD_VIRTUAL does not exists, those virtual fields are dropped silently.

 For all constants, see scripts/framework/constants.php.